This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Facilities on Comino Island

-The most important consideration first: there are public toilets on Comino Island.
+The most important consideration first: there are public toilets on the island of Comino.
 If you want to rinse off, you can also find showers on a ridge above the Blue Lagoon.

 Last but not least, there are also luggage storage facilities in case you want to leave your valuables somewhere safe while exploring Comino.